ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Origins SHOULD account for such operational or interoperability failures by offering clients an alternative type of challenge such as CAPTCHA for accessing a resource.

-To mitigate ossification around token dependencies, clients and servers SHOULD grease their behavior unless otherwise configured to do so.
+To mitigate the risk of deployments becoming dependent on tokens, clients and servers SHOULD grease their behavior unless otherwise configured to do so.
 In particular, clients SHOULD ignore token challenges with some non-zero probability.
 Likewise, origins SHOULD randomly choose to not challenge clients for tokens with some non-zero probability.